WHO WE ARE

 Lloyd George Management works with family offices to develop Asian investment management strategies.
 The firm manages tailored equities portfolios.

 Chairman and CIO

 Mr Lloyd George was educated at Eton and Oxford University (MA).
 He began his investment career in London in 1974 with Coutts & Co.
 Mr Lloyd George subsequently worked at the Paris Stock Exchange and at a major bank in Brazil.

-Lloyd George Management was sold to Bank of Montreal in January 2011, and Robert Lloyd George retired from Lloyd George Management in 2014.
+Lloyd George Management was bought by Bank of Montreal in January 2011, and Robert Lloyd George retired from Lloyd George Management in 2014.

 Mr Lloyd George was previously Managing Director of Indosuez Asia Investment Services in Hong Kong from 1984, launching the first closed end country funds for Thailand, Indonesia, Philippines, China and India.
 In 1978, he joined the Fiduciary Trust Company in New York to work on international investments for the UN Pension Fund.

-In 2015, he established Lloyd George Advisory to build on his forty-year track record of investing in Emerging Markets.
+In 2015, he established Lloyd George Management (HK) Limited to build on his forty-year track record of investing in Emerging Markets.